HARP DIARY | Mytholmroyd & Stockport

 Drinks reception and Wedding breakfast both simply require background music (up to two hours for drinks or three hours for breakfast).

-3. Are there any special arrangements needed?
+3. Are there any special arrangements needed for a harpist at a wedding?

 A harp is worth anywhere between £16,000 right the way up to £50,000 and more, so we need to look after them very carefully.